Here’s How Your Body Tells You That You’re Not Drinking Enough Water

 According to Dr. Brittain and functional medicine expert Erika Schwartz, MD, your body actually does a very good job of warning you that you are not drinking enough water or putting yourself at risk of mild dehydration.
 After all, dehydration lowers blood flow and oxygen to the brain, which in turn causes inflammation.
 Therefore, not drinking enough water can cause headaches, brain fog or confusion, fatigue, mood swings, lightheadedness, and dizziness.

-Additionally, Dr. Schwartz adds that since water plays an important role lubricating your joints and muscles, a lack of water can also cause you to experience joint pains and stiffness or cramping in your muscles and ligaments.
+Additionally, Dr. Schwartz adds that since water plays an important role in lubricating your joints and muscles, a lack of water can also cause you to experience joint pains and stiffness or cramping in your muscles and ligaments.
 Some other signs are dry mouth and skin, increased thirst, and darker, more concentrated urine (and less of it).

 The key takeaway here?
-Keeping all of the above symptoms top of mind is vital to recognizing that you're not drinking enough water.
+Keeping all of the above symptoms top of mind is vital to recognize that you're not drinking enough water.
 For instance, if you start feeling an unnerving muscle cramp or headache come on when you're in the middle of a run or beach day, don't pop an Advil and keep going.
 Pause, consider whether or not you've consumed enough fluids in the last few hours, and give your body the hydration it requires.

 How much water is ideal to drink per day?